A. B. Freeman School of Business

 Specific courses open only to students in this program include a TIDES seminar; ISIB 3010 Introduction to Globalization (3 c.h.); ISIB 1910 Study Abroad Pre-Dep (1 c.h.); ISIB 2030 Perspectives on Global Citizenship (3 c.h.); ISIB 6010 Approaches to Global Dilemmas (3 c.h.); and ISIB 6020 Altman Senior Seminar (1 c.h.).

-In addition, students study a non-English language (i.e. Spanish, Portuguese, French, German, Italian, or Japanese, Mandarin Chinese) during their first two years in the program, and spend two full semesters abroad in countries where their target language is spoken.
+In addition, students study a non-English language (i.e. Spanish, Portuguese, French, German, Italian, Arabic, Japanese, or Mandarin Chinese) during their first two years in the program, and spend two full semesters abroad in countries where their target language is spoken

 Internships